 The Five Big Challenges

-We don't have anything more to say to convince you.
+We do not have anything more to say to convince you.
 This is your moment; don't blow it.
 If you're even thinking about starting a neighborhood association, this humble little community development ebook, the first of several to come, will be your best friend.
 Don't waste time and effort, don't frustrate yourself and your family.
 Order your download now; it's only $2.99.

 If you prefer the other version, you can return to the top of the page to find the link.